joyrexus/leap-view/docs/overview.md

 1. adding an extraction method to [src/extract.coffee](https://github.com/joyrexus/leap-view/blob/master/src/extract.coffee#L10-L54)

-2. modifying the [exportRange](https://github.com/joyrexus/leap-view/blob/master/src/main.coffee#L79) method in `src/main.coffee`; just indicate which extraction method you wish to use.
+2. modifying the `exportRange` method in [src/main.coffee](https://github.com/joyrexus/leap-view/blob/master/src/main.coffee#L79); just indicate which extraction method you wish to use.

 What motion data is available for extraction?
 See [this reference](https://github.com/leapmotion/leapjs/blob/master/PROTOCOL.md#frames) for an overview of the JSON schema used for each of the frames within a sample.
 See the provided gesture sample ([sample.ldj](https://github.com/joyrexus/leap-view/blob/master/data/sample.ldj)) to see some sample frames, where each line consists of one frame.